Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/README.md

   - No persistent storage cost unless explicitly writing outputs

 **Example**
-In this project, the histogram of customer total spendings is created using PySpark notebook [[View Notebook](https://github.com/Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/blob/main/Notebook_CustomersSpending.ipynb)].
-These steps are followed to create the plot:
+Understanding customer spending distribution is crucial for identifying VIP customers and tailoring marketing strategies.
+The following analysis calculates the total spend per customer and visualizes its distribution to reveal patterns that would be difficult to see in a table.
+This is performed using a [[PySpark notebook](https://github.com/Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/blob/main/Notebook_CustomersSpending.ipynb)] via the following steps:

 - Read `FactSales` and `DimCustomers` parquet files from ADLS container.
-- Perform proper joins & aggregations (e.g., total spending per customer) and store results in a dataframe.
+- Perform proper joins & aggregations to calculate total spending per customer and store results in a dataframe.
 - Calculate the median value of customer spending.
 - Generate the histogram of customer spendings using matplotlib.pyplot, with the median indicated by a dashed line.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/45d2c131-1e6c-467b-afca-6940970d5ba8" width="900">